johncf/mnist-style/README.md

 ## Results and Discussion

-Visualizing the style-feature-space of MNIST test dataset using a model trained using simple autoencoder training strategy (`train-sae` script) gives the following result:
+Visualizing the style-feature-space of MNIST test dataset using an autoencoder model trained with simple training method (`train-sae` script) gives the following result:

 ![sae-vis](https://github.com/johncf/mnist-style/assets/21051830/ff2d089b-6869-4a87-b343-942676597ee5)